sveinung/dds-field-guide/monitoring.md

 Most of these systems have two components: a client and a server.
 The client is an agent that runs on the server you want to monitor; it is typically installed on the machine by a Chef or Puppet recipe (or Ansible or Salt or whatever tool you are using).
 Whether it's a daemon or a cron job, the client periodically reports back key metrics to the central server.
 The server provides the reporting interface, notification systems, and other functions that are required to smoothly maintain a large number of systems.

+In addition to monitoring you'll also need log aggregation as your architecture gets increasingly distributed.
+Harnessing the power of your application logs through a log aggregator is a great way to monitor and analyze what's happening in production, as well as for tracing down problems after you've detected them.

 ## Tools

 Here are some monitoring tools you might encounter: